Like many people with heart disease, you probably take more than one medicine. Heart

 dates.
 If the medicine is past the expiration date, check with a pharmacist about

 how to safely dispose of it.

-Buy all your prescription medicines at 1 pharmacy.
-Medicine interactions are more likely to be caught if 1 pharmacist fills all your
+Buy all your prescription medicines at one pharmacy.
+Medicine interactions are more likely to be caught if one pharmacist fills all your

 prescriptions.
 Ask your pharmacist to print medicine labels in large print if you